Why is the true definition of charisma so hard to nail down?

 You might also think of social media influencers as charismatic.
 One of the core pillars of charisma is in the title:_ influence_.

 It takes charisma to be engaging on social media.
 People go viral on platforms like Twitter every day due to their ability to influence others with their words.
-And as you know, Engagement is the New Cocaine (shameless plug).

 Some physical and social characteristics of people with charisma include: